Close Menu

 Hepatitis B is a viral infection that affects the liver.
 It is caused by the hepatitis B virus (HBV), which is transmitted through blood and other body fluids, such as semen and vaginal fluids.
 HBV can spread through sexual contact, sharing needles, exposure to blood or bodily fluids, or from mother to baby during birth.

-Most people with hepatitis B have no symptoms or only mild symptoms, which can include fatigue, loss of appetite, nausea, vomiting, abdominal pain, and jaundice.
+Most people with hepatitis B have no symptoms or only mild symptoms, which can include fatigue, loss of appetite, nausea, abdominal pain, and jaundice.
 However, in some cases, hepatitis B can cause chronic liver disease, cirrhosis, or liver cancer.

 Prevention of hepatitis B can happen through vaccines and practicing safe sex.
-You can also avoid it by not sharing needles and avoiding contaminated blood or body fluids.
+You can also avoid it by not sharing needles and avoiding blood or body fluids.

 According to the Centers for Disease Control and Prevention, there were about 862,000 people living with chronic hepatitis B virus infection in the United States in 2021.
 However, it’s important to note that this is an estimate and the actual number of people with hepatitis B may be higher or lower.